Skip to main content

 more

-TBA - Montgomery Lecture Series - Medical Humanities and Bioethics Program
+Medical Humanities and Bioethics Program - Montgomery Lecture Series

 Chicago - 12:00 PM - 12:45 PM

-The Montgomery Lectures series addresses diverse topics within bioethics and the medical humanities.
-Presenters are faculty, affiliates, and alumni of the Medical Humanities & Bioethics Graduate Program--along with special guests.
-The lectures run every Thursday from noon to 12:45pm during The Graduate School's fall, winter, and spring quarters.
+The Montgomery Lecture series addresses diverse topics within bioethics and the medical humanities.
+Presenters are faculty, affiliates, and alumni of the Medical Humanities and Bioethics Graduate Program along with special guests.
+The lectures run every other Thursday from noon to 12:45pm during The Graduate School's fall, winter, and spring quarters.
 They are open to students, faculty, and the general public.
 Formerly titled, "Special Topics in MH&B," this series was renamed in 2013 for Emeritus Professor Kathryn Montgomery.

-This lecture is open to the public and will be held in the Searle Seminar Room in the Lurie Research Building (303 E Superior), Chicago Campus.
+This lecture is open to the public and will be held in the Searle Seminar Room in the Lurie Research Building (303 E Superior St), Chicago Campus.
 For those outside the Chicago area and anyone who would prefer to attend remotely, a Zoom option is also available.

 Read more about this series | Sign up for lecture announcements